PratapKumarChowdary/AirQualityMonitoringSystem/README.md

 # AirQualityMonitoringSystem
-AQI Monitoring System using Apache Kafka and SpringBott
+AQI Monitoring System using Apache Kafka and SpringBoot